vikasraju-kpro/camera1_version1/README.md

 ### 2\.
 Create Virtual Environment and Install Dependencies

 Create a virtual environment that has access to the system's site packages.
-This is useful for accessing system-wide libraries like `picamera2` and `OpenCV` if they are already installed on the Raspberry Pi.

 ```bash
 # Create the virtual environment